 However, that's where the similarities end—Bergamot tends to be green or yellow in color, and it's not nearly as sweet as an orange.

 You probably won't find bergamot fruit in your produce aisle, and there's a good reason for this.
 The fruit has a bitter, tart flavor that makes it hard for most people to stomach it fresh.
 Outside of using it as a flavoring for baking or tea, the other place you're likely to see bergamot pop up is in candles or perfumes since it has plenty of herbal properties.

-In fact, if you check the back of your favorite colognes or perfumes, you may be surprised how many of them include a hint of bergamot's potent scent.
+In fact, if you check the back of your favorite colognes or perfumes, you may be surprised how many of them include a hint of the bergamot scent.
 But what does bergamot smell like?

 What Does Bergamot Smell Like?

-Although you may not want to eat the bergamot fruit outright, the smell of bergamot, especially in candles, is a lot more pleasing.
+Although you may not want to eat the bergamot fruit outright, the bergamot scent, especially in candles, is a lot more pleasing.
 Bergamot can have a potent odor, so it's rare to find bergamot as the primary fragrance note or the only fragrance note in a candle.
-Most of the time, bergamot is combined with a more balanced scent, like sandalwood or rosemary.
+Most of the time, the bergamot scent is combined with a more balanced fragrance, like sandalwood or rosemary.

 The scent of bergamot is fruity and citrusy, with floral hints and spice notes.
 If you've ever taken a whiff of Earl Grey tea, bergamot is what gives it its distinctive, tart scent.
 If you're looking for a smell to fill up your home or office, bergamot's powerful aroma is an excellent choice.

 Besides candles, you may also notice bergamot included as an essential oil or added to deodorant sprays.
 The strong, citrus scent of bergamot is not only effective for masking unpleasant smells, but the oil can even help neutralize body odor.